Madebybrown/meets/README.md

 2. Routing: As a user, I can quickly navigate through pages to view content seamlessly without page refresh.
 3. Authentication:
 - Sign up: As a user, I can create a new account to access all features for signed-up users.
-- Sign in: As a user, I can sign in to the app to access functionality for logged-in users.
+- Sign-in: As a user, I can sign in to the app to access functionality for logged-in users.
-- Logged in status: As a user, I can determine if I am logged in or not to log in if necessary.
+- Logged-in status: As a user, I can determine if I am logged in or not to log in if necessary.
 - Refreshing access tokens: As a user, I can maintain my logged-in status until I choose to log out to ensure my user experience is not compromised.
 7. Conditional rendering: As a logged-out user, I can see sign-in and sign-up options to access the app.
 8. Avatar: As a user, I can view other users' avatars to easily identify them in the application.